Nagoya Protocol: Relationship to other international agreements

 A growing number of Preferential Trade Agreements (PTAs) include provisions related to access to genetic resources or to the sharing of the benefits that arise out of their utilization.
 Indeed, some recent trade agreements, originating notably from Latin American countries, provide specific measures designed to facilitate the implementation of the ABS provisions contained in the Nagoya Protocol, including measures related to technical assistance, transparency and dispute settlement.

 Criticism

 However, there are concerns that the added bureaucracy and legislation will, overall, be damaging to the monitoring and collection of biodiversity, to conservation, to the international response to infectious diseases, and to research.

-Many scientists have voiced concern over the protocol, fearing the increased red tape will hamper disease prevention and conservation efforts, and that the threat of possible imprisonment of scientists will have a chilling effect on research.
+Many scientists have voiced concern over the protocol, fearing the increased red tape will hamper disease prevention and conservation efforts.
+Developing countries have refused to issue permits for basic biodiversity research unrelated to bioprospecting, even prosecuting the scientist in some cases.
+Scientists worry that threats of possible imprisonment of scientists will have a chilling effect on research.

 Non-commercial biodiversity researchers and institutions such as natural history museums fear maintaining biological reference collections and exchanging material between institutions will become difficult.
+Museums have reservations about loaning out to developing countries for fear that the return "transfer" will not be approved.

+The bilateral transfer framework of the Nagoya Protocol also has low throughput.
+In comparison, the International Treaty on Plant Genetic Resources for Food and Agriculture has a multilateral access/transfer framework via the Standard Material Transfer Agreement, allowing 8500 transfers every week.
+This is different from Article 10 of the Nagoya Protocol, which asks for a multilateral benefit-sharing framework, which has been continuously "revisited" without an actual implementation.

+Lack of implementation at the national level was frequently attributed as a major factor behind the failure of Nagoya Protocol.